lzz19980125/Hunyuan3D-2.1-Windows/README.md

 |----------|------|-------------|
 | Original Repo | [Hunyuan3D-2.1](https://github.com/Tencent-Hunyuan/Hunyuan3D-2.1) | Official repository |

-## ⚖️ License

-This project follows the original Hunyuan3D license.
-The Windows compatibility modifications are provided as-is for community use.

-## 🙏 Acknowledgements

-Original Hunyuan3D team at Tencent, and the Windows compatibility fixes developed through community collaboration and testing.

 ---

 <img width="14" height="14" alt="image" src="https://github.com/user-attachments/assets/341fc624-e03b-4934-b3a0-f96fa4f0deb6" />  **Windows users**: If you encounter issues not covered here, please open an issue with your system specifications and error logs.